 Mont Saint Michel’s strategic fortifications (13th – 16th centuries) helped the island to survive The Hundred Years’ War, the French War of Religion, the French Revolution, and the hard times under Napoleon I.

 Mont Saint Michel and its bay are listed as Unesco World Heritage since 1971.

 Things to Do on a Day Trip to Mont St Michel from Paris

 1. Visit the Abbey

-The abbey is a fine example of the French Gothic flair architecture with Romanesque touch.
-It is a construction built over the centuries on a very particular topography, that’s why it is difficult to compare it with other abbeys or cathedrals in France.
+The Mont Saint-Michel Abbey is a fine example of French Gothic flair architecture with a Romanesque touch.
+It is a construction built over the centuries on a very particular topography, so it isn’t easy to compare it with other abbeys or cathedrals in France.